LEThuThuy/finalExamSorbonne2019/README.md

 2. Launch ``./finalExamSorbonne2019``, everything that follows is well explained

 TO BE IMPROVED:

-Handle 'nasty' input (weird characters, double point...)
+Handle 'nasty' input (weird characters, double point...) and exception.
+For now programs quit unexpectedly with these inputs.